-- for financial assets measured at amortised cost and net investments in leases: as a deduction from the gross carrying amount of the assets; - for debt instruments measured at FVTOCI: no loss allowance is recognised in the consolidated statement of financial position as the carrying amount is at fair value. - for loan commitments and financial guarantee contracts: as a provision; and - where a financial instrument includes both a drawn and an undrawn component, and the Group cannot identify the ECL on the loan commitment component separately from those on the drawn component: The Group presents a combined loss allowance for both components.
+- for financial assets measured at amortised cost and net investments in leases: as a deduction from the gross carrying amount of the assets; - for debt instruments measured at FVTOCI: no loss allowance is recognised in the consolidated statement of financial position as the carrying amount is at fair value. for loan commitments and financial guarantee contracts: as a provision; and - In the commutation of the drawn and an undrawn component, and the Group cannot identify the ECL on the loan commitment component separately from those on the drawn component: The Group presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.